-British Columbia traffic deaths could be cut in half, study saysFebruary 28th, 2013 in Health /
+British Columbia traffic deaths could be cut in half, study saysFebruary 28, 2013 in Medicine & Health / Health

 A study by a Simon Fraser University researcher shows British Columbia has much higher traffic death rates than most northern European countries.
 Comparisons to the safest country, the Netherlands, suggest B.C. could reduce the number of traffic deaths by more than 200 per year.